thisandagain/cam/README.md

 DIYCam is tested on iOS 5 and up.
 Older versions of iOS may work but are not currently supported.

 ## ARC
-If you are including DIYCam in a project that uses [Automatic Reference Counting (ARC)](http://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html), you will need to set the `-fno-objc-arc` compiler flag on all of the DIYCam source files.
+As of v1.1.0 DIYCam uses ARC.
+If you are including DIYCam in a project that **does not** use [Automatic Reference Counting (ARC)](http://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html), you will need to set the `-fobjc-arc` compiler flag on all of the DIYCam source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
-Now select all DIYCam source files, press Enter, insert `-fno-objc-arc` and then "Done" to disable ARC for DIYCam.
+Now select all DIYCam source files, press Enter, insert `-fobjc-arc` and then "Done" to enable ARC for DIYCam.